CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

-From now on it is sufficient to link and import the Framework which allows then direct access to the static GoogleMaps library.
+From now on it is sufficient to link and import the dynamic framework which allows then direct access to the static GoogleMaps framework.
+In case of the static GoogleMaps framework, it is necessary to copy its bundle towards the app as there the GoogleMaps binary is looking for its resources like translations, images and so on.

 ## Examining library

-Let us have a look at some of the commands that comes in handy when solving some problems when it comes to compiler errors or receiving compiled closed source framework or a library.
+Let us have a look at some of the commands that comes in handy when solving some problems when it comes to compiler errors or receiving compiled closed source dynamic framework or a static library.
 To give it a quick start let's have a look at a binary we all know very well; UIKit.
 The path to the UIKit.framework is: `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/System/Library/Frameworks/UIKit.framework`

 Apple ships various different tools for exploring compiled libraries and frameworks.
 On the UIKit framework I will demonstrate only essential commands that I find useful quite often.

 ### Mach-O file format

 Before we start, it is useful to know what we are going to be exploring.
-In Apple ecosystem, file format of any executable is called Mach-O (Mach object).
-Mach-O has a pre-defined structure starting with Mach-O header following by segments, sections, load commands etc.
+In Apple ecosystem, file format of any binary is called Mach-O (Mach object).
+Mach-O has a pre-defined structure starting with Mach-O header following by segments, sections, load commands and so on.

 Since you are surely a curious reader, you are now having tons of questions about where it all comes from.
 The answer to that is quite simple.
 Since it is all part of the system you can open up Xcode and look for a file in a global path `/usr/include/mach-o/loader.h`.
 In the `loader.h` file for example the Mach-O header struct is defined.